pwub/lillytab/README.md

 A primary goal of LillyTab is to be extensible and inspectable, meaning it gives you easy access to the internal workings of its tableau state.

+This can be quite useful because the final (= saturated) state tableau algorithm exposes some interesting information about the ontology that can be used for further processing.

+However, With most DL reasoners there is usually no documented way to get to this information Also, it is often not clear, if part of the information has been left out because of reasoner optimizations.
+LillyTab provides a solution for such problems (provided that you don't need inverse role or number restrictions).

+LillyTab is also a great DL teaching tool because of the simplicity of inspecting and printing reasoner state.

 ## Current Features

 * documented access to ABox, TBox and RBox representation internals